 It is important to use the proper wording for all wedding related events so your guests feel comfortable knowing who to thank for hosting.
 This goes for all wedding related events – Rehearsal Dinner, Welcome Dinner, Farewell Brunch, etc. A simple way to do this is to start your event invitation with “Mr. and Mrs. Smith (using hosts names) invite you to a rehearsal dinner for…” If the married couple is hosting a post-wedding event, start the invitation with “Couples Name invites you to join them for a catamaran cruise”.

-There is so much that goes into invitation etiquette as well as day-of stationary which is why it is important to work with a seasoned stationary vendor who can guide you through the process of proper invitation etiquette.
+There is so much that goes into invitation etiquette as well as day-of stationery which is why it is important to work with a seasoned stationery vendor who can guide you through the process of proper invitation etiquette.
 In addition, your Wedding Planner is there to make sure everything looks good and proper before before the invitation suite is printed and mailed to guests.
-If you’re in the Toronto area, my favorite stationary vendor is paper & poste – they’re so lovely and their work is flawless.

-As a general rule of thumb, your wedding stationary should make up 2% of your overall wedding budget.
-This includes Save the Dates, Invitation Suites, and wedding day stationary (programs, place cards, signage, etc.) Don’t forget that postage will be an additional expense.
+As a general rule of thumb, your wedding stationery should make up 2% of your overall wedding budget.
+This includes Save the Dates, Invitation Suites, and wedding day stationery (programs, place cards, signage, etc.) Don’t forget that postage will be an additional expense.